EDS220-Fall2022-org/homework-2-team-2/README.md

 ## Important Concepts
 This notebook is intended for educational purposes.
 Student authors practiced the following skills and commands:
+- exploring data resources
 - dataset research
-- index joins
 - data subsetting
 - plotting

 ## Setup
 The Python code is wrapped in a Jupyter notebook for convenient explanations and code aside.
 The following **packages** were utilized during this analysis:

-Data Analysis
+- geopandas
+- requests
-- pandas
+- zipfile
-- numpy
+- io
 - matplotlib
-- geopandas
-- shapely
-- contextily
+- seaborn

 ## How to run?
 Below is a link to the Binder Environment for this project.
 It will allow you to run the contents of this lab without generating a new environment locally. (link to come)